 The Children's Theatre Story

-In 1924, the Junior League of Cincinnati developed a plan to introduce children in Cincinnati to the magic of theater.
-They created the Junior League Players, now known as The Children's Theatre of Cincinnati.
-The Children's Theatre was incorporated as a non-profit organization in 1947 and over the years evolved into a professional theater company.
-In 1993, the Board of The Children's Theatre hired Jack Louiso as Artistic Director, and under his leadership The Children's Theatre rose to new levels of professionalism, increasing its audience to serve nearly 200,000 children, families and schools each season primarily across Ohio, Kentucky and Indiana.
-Jack retired in May of 2011, handing over the reins to renowned opera singer and arts educator Angela Powell Walker.
-In September of 2013, Kim Kern assumed the role of Managing Director of the Children’s Theatre of Cincinnati, and in 2015, Roderick Justice became Producing Artistic Director.
+In 1993, the Board of The Children's Theatre hired Jack Louiso as Artistic Director and Susie Louiso as Executive Director, and under their leadership The Children's Theatre of Cincinnati rose to new levels of professionalism, increasing its audience to serve nearly 200,000 children, families and schools each season primarily across Ohio, Kentucky and Indiana.
+Jack and Susie retired in May of 2011.
+Opera singer and arts educator Angela Powell Walker took the reins as Artistic Director and Val Krueckeberg became Executive Director.
+Then In September of 2013, Kim Kern assumed the role of Managing Director of TCT.
+In 2015, Roderick Justice became Producing Artistic Director and Kim Kern added CEO to her title of Managing Director.

 TCT On Tour History